Box junction rules: what they are and how to use them

-A box junction is a type of traffic-control measure consisting of a square or rectangular set yellow lines, criss-crossed with further diagonal yellow lines.
-They are typically found at busy junctions such as crossroads or T junctions, and are designed to ease traffic flow by preventing people from stopping in areas where they might block other road users.
+A box junction is a type of traffic-control measure consisting of a square or rectangular set of yellow lines, criss-crossed with further diagonal yellow lines.
+They are typically found at busy junctions such as crossroads or traffic lights and are designed to ease traffic flow by preventing people from stopping in areas where they might block other road users.

 We’ll cover the basic rules on how to use a box junction, as well as what the penalties are if these rules are disobeyed.

-The Highway Code for box junctions states that you must not enter the box unless your exit path is clear.
-In effect, you are not allowed to stop in a box junction.
+The Highway Code states that you must not enter a box junctions unless your exit path is clear.
+Or to put it another way, you are not allowed to stop in a box junction.
 The only exception to the rule is when you are turning right and are prevented from doing so by oncoming vehicles or other cars waiting to turn right as well.

 If a box junction is located at a signalled roundabout, you may only enter the box if you are able to cross over it without stopping.